jeralyntrose-glitch/InnerVerse/replit.md

 ## Frontend Architecture
 - **UI/UX**: Features a glassmorphic design, animated SVG brain icon, purple gradient theme, and a live visual cost tracker.
 Includes Light/Dark mode, drag-and-drop PDF uploads, Google Drive integration, YouTube MP3 transcription, and a cloud-based visual tag library.
 - **Chat Interface (`/chat` and `/claude`)**: A professional, Claude.ai-inspired chat interface with full feature parity.
 It uses a clean, minimal aesthetic with neutral colors and the Inter font.
 Key features include:
-    - **Sidebar**: Collapsible project folders (7 categories), search functionality for conversations and messages, and conversation management (load, rename, delete).
+    - **Sidebar**: Collapsible project folders (7 categories) with compact 4px spacing, no descriptions shown, search functionality for conversations and messages, and conversation management (load, rename, delete).
+Mobile-optimized with burger menu that hides when sidebar is open, auto-closes on conversation selection, and batch-fetches all data before rendering to prevent flickering.
     - **Conversation Management**: Persistent conversation history stored in PostgreSQL, smart auto-naming for new chats, and responsive design for mobile.
+"All Chats" section displays all conversations across all projects (up to 100, sorted by most recent).
     - **Real-time Interaction**: SSE streaming for AI responses with a typewriter effect, optimized scrolling, and a "thinking" indicator.
-    - **PWA Support**: Full Progressive Web App capabilities including offline support, installability, and manifest configuration.
+    - **PWA Support**: Full Progressive Web App capabilities including offline support, installability, and manifest configuration with professional teal brain icon.
     - **Performance**: Optimized for speed using HTML template strings, event delegation, optimistic UI updates, and parallel API fetches.
+    - **Chat Styling**: User messages display in teal bubbles (#10a37f) with white text, right-aligned at 70% max-width, with comprehensive markdown support.
+AI responses remain full-width.
 - **Migration Dashboard (`/migration`)**: Provides a real-time dashboard for upgrading embeddings with progress tracking and live logs.

 ## Backend Architecture